40 Korean foods we can't live without

 (CNN) — The fact that there are over 100 different types of kimchi should tell you something about the pride Koreans have in their food.

-South Korean cuisine has evolved over time because of cultural and changes, but it remains a major aspect of the national identity.
+Korean cuisine has evolved over time because of cultural changes, but it remains a major aspect of the national identity.

 Here are 40 dishes which are essential to the Korean heart, soul and digestive tract.